MaZeN-101/COVID19_Outcome_Prediction/README.md

 13. Time_before_symptoms_appear:
 14. Result: death (1) or recovered (0)

-. design different classifiers to the predict the outcome (death/recovered) when a new person is admitted to the hospital.
-The data is already cleaned and preprocessed.
-You will have to divide the data into three partitions: training, validation, and testing.
-You need to design the following classifiers:
+. design different classifiers to predict the outcome (death/recovered) when a new person is admitted to the hospital.
+The data is already cleaned and preprocessed. data is divided into three partitions: training, validation, and testing. design the following classifiers:
 1. K-Nearest Neighbors (KNN)
 2. Logistic Regression
 3. Naïve Bayes